Triceratops: Paleobiology

-Although Triceratops are commonly portrayed as herding animals, there is currently little evidence that they lived in herds.
-While several other genera of horned dinosaurs are known from bone beds preserving bones from two to hundreds or thousands of individuals, to date there is only one documented bonebed dominated by Triceratops bones: a site in southeastern Montana with the remains of three juveniles.
+Although Triceratops is commonly portrayed as a herding animal, there is currently little evidence to suggest that they lived in herds.
+While several other ceratopsians are known from bone beds preserving bones from two to hundreds or even thousands of individuals, there is currently only one documented bonebed dominated by Triceratops bones: a site in southeastern Montana with the remains of three juveniles.
 It may be significant that only juveniles were present.
 In 2012, a group of three Triceratops in relatively complete condition, each of varying sizes from a full-grown adult to a small juvenile, were found near Newcastle, Wyoming.
 The remains are currently under excavation by paleontologist Peter Larson and a team from the Black Hills Institute.
 It is believed that the animals were traveling as a family unit, but it remains unknown if the group consists of a mated pair and their offspring, or two females and a juvenile they were caring for.
 The remains also show signs of predation or scavenging from Tyrannosaurus, particularly on the largest specimen, with the bones of the front limbs showing breakage and puncture wounds from Tyrannosaurus teeth.
-In 2020 Illies and Fowler described the co-ossified distal caudal vertebrae of Triceratops.
+In 2020, Illies and Fowler described the co-ossified distal caudal vertebrae of Triceratops.
 According to them, this pathology could have arisen after one Triceratops accidentally stepped on the tail of another member of the herd.

 For many years, Triceratops finds were known only from solitary individuals.
-These remains are very common; for example, Bruce Erickson, a paleontologist of the Science Museum of Minnesota, has reported having seen 200 specimens of T. prorsus in the Hell Creek Formation of Montana.
+These remains are very common.
+For example, Bruce Erickson, a paleontologist of the Science Museum of Minnesota, has reported having seen 200 specimens of T. prorsus in the Hell Creek Formation of Montana.
 Similarly, Barnum Brown claimed to have seen over 500 skulls in the field.
-Because Triceratops teeth, horn fragments, frill fragments, and other skull fragments are such abundant fossils in the Lancian faunal stage of the late Maastrichtian (Late Cretaceous, 66 mya) Period of western North America, it is regarded as among the dominant herbivores of the time, if not the most dominant herbivore.
+Because Triceratops teeth, horn fragments, frill fragments, and other skull fragments are such abundant fossils in the Lancian faunal stage of the late Maastrichtian (Late Cretaceous, 66 mya) of western North America, it is regarded as one of the dominant herbivores of the time, if not the most dominant.
 In 1986, Robert Bakker estimated it as making up five sixths of the large dinosaur fauna at the end of the Cretaceous.
 Unlike most animals, skull fossils are far more common than postcranial bones for Triceratops, suggesting that the skull had an unusually high preservation potential.

 Analysis of the endocranial anatomy of Triceratops suggest its sense of smell was poor compared to that of other dinosaurs.
-Its ears were attuned to low frequency sounds given the short cochlear lengths recorded in an analysis by Sakagami et al,.
-This same study also suggests that Triceratops held its head about 45 degrees to the ground; an angle which would showcase the horns and frill most effectively while simultaneously allowing the animal to take advantage of food through grazing.
+Its ears were attuned to low frequency sounds, given the short cochlear lengths recorded in an analysis by Sakagami et al,.
+This same study also suggests that Triceratops held its head about 45 degrees to the ground, an angle which would showcase the horns and frill most effectively that simultaneously allowed the animal to take advantage of food through grazing.